 Finally, 50 pigeons have been set free, representing another fragment of the legend.
 It says that when she died, Santa Eulalia let a pigeon escape from her mouth.

-This final installation, product of the genius of Antoni Miralda, will light up every night at 8:30 pm for fifteen minutes until Saint George’s Day, on April 23rd.
+This final installation, product of Antoni Miralda, will light up every night at 8:30 pm for fifteen minutes until Saint George’s Day.

 In addition, a video copy of Miralda will be donated to the Museum of Contemporary Art of Barcelona (MACBA).

 Santa Eulalia, in its 175 years dressing so many generations of women and men, has wanted, “with this unrepeatable action, to remain in the collective memory of Barcelona, returning with our anniversary party part of what the city has given us during more than century and a half,” said Lluís Sans, owner of Santa Eulalia.